Actindo-AG/Documentation/DataHub/Operation/03_ManageHTMLTemplates.md

 5. Click the [SAVE] button in the upper right corner.
-  The new HTML template is saved.
+  The new HTML template has been saved.
 The *Create HTML template* view is closed.